A35-Marvin/aws-libwebsockets/minimal-examples/README.md

 repeated for each example.
 The actual interesting part is in the protocol callback only.

-Lws provides (-DLWS_WITH_LWSWS=1) a generic lightweight server app called 'lwsws' that can be configured by JSON.
-Combined with your protocol as a plugin, it means you don't actually have to make a special server "app" part, you can just use lwsws and pass per-vhost configuration from JSON into your protocol.
+Lws provides (-DLWS_WITH_LWSWS=1) a generic lightweight server app called 'aws_lwsws' that can be configured by JSON.
+Combined with your protocol as a plugin, it means you don't actually have to make a special server "app" part, you can just use aws_lwsws and pass per-vhost configuration from JSON into your protocol.
 (Of course in some cases you have an existing app you are bolting lws on to, then you don't care about this for that particular case).

-Because lwsws has no dependency on whatever your plugin does, it can mix and match different protocols randomly without needing any code changes.
+Because aws_lwsws has no dependency on whatever your plugin does, it can mix and match different protocols randomly without needing any code changes.
 It reduces the size of the task to just writing the code you care about in your protocol handler, and nothing else to write